philipUBC/Wong-s-Benevolent-Association/pages/termsofuse.md

 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---
+{% include feature/jumbotron.html objectid="" %}

+{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## 1. Acceptance of Terms
 ---